casper-network/docs-archive/implementation/serialization-standard.rst

 Deploy-Hash
 ~~~~~~~~~~~~
 The Deploy hash is a Digest over the contents of the Deploy header.
-The Deploy Hash serialises as the byte representation of the hash itself.
+The Deploy Hash serializes as the byte representation of the hash itself.

 Deploy-Header
 ~~~~~~~~~~~~~